zhiwenh/delib/README.md

   cli: {
     /** Default transaction options */
     options: {
-      from: 0, // Account index
+      account: 0, // Account index to use for transactions
-      value: 0,
-      gas: 0 // Set at 0 to estimate gas value
-    }
+      from: null,  // Replaces account index
+      value: null, // Value in Ether.
+It gets converted to wei
+      gas: null, // Estimated if not specified
+      gasprice: null, // Mean network gas price if not specified
+      maxgas: null // Max gas allowed when estimating }
   }
 };